Construction Workplace Safety Training Ltd. Logo

 Client location, offsite training requirements

-Clients are obliged to know which class of forklift they operate when booking training at their facility, all participants are required to wear CSA approved safety footwear and any other PPE required by the employer.
+• Clients are obliged to know which class of forklift they operate when booking training at their facility.
 Please call us if you're still unsure of what your training needs are.
+We're happy to help!

 PPE REQUIREMENTS